Worship Bulletin

 hear our prayer.

-God of boundless love, receive with open arms any in need of compassion.
+Pour out your love on all in need of care: those mourning losses, enduring trauma, experiencing broken relationships, yearning for companionship, or facing illness.
 By your grace, make your presence known among all who call to you for healing.
 We remember any who are sick or suffering those named in our prayer bowl, those on our prayer list, and those we name aloud or in the silence of our hearts.
-(PAUSE) Embrace all who are far from home or estranged from loved ones, and all who live with regret.
-Embolden your people to offer and to seek forgiveness.
+(PAUSE) Wipe away every tear.
 God of grace,

 hear our prayer.